Guangxi University of Science and Technology

-Guangxi University of Science and Technology (GXUT; 广西科技大学) is a university based in Liuzhou, Guangxi, China.
+The Guangxi University of Science and Technology (GXUT; 广西科技大学) is a public university located in Liuzhou, Guangxi, China.

 History

 The university was established in Nanning by the government of Guangxi Zhuang Autonomous Region in 1958.
 During the period of 1961 to 1982 university operations were suspended.
 The university was re-established in 1982 by amalgamating with Guangxi Light Industry College, Guangxi Mechanical Engineering College and Guangxi Institute of Petroleum and Chemical Engineering, to form Guangxi University of Technology.

 In 1985, the university moved from Nanning, the capital city of Guangxi, to Liuzhou.
 In 2013, the university merged with Liuzhou Medical College, to form Guangxi University of Science and Technology.